 Yōchien Interview Example 2

-As mentioned several times already (sorry for being such a broken record!), my daughter will attend another yōchien next year since we’re moving.
+As mentioned several times already (sorry for being such a broken record!), my daughter started attending another yōchien since we moved.
 This one is a private and prestigious yōchien that is (somewhat) an escalator school (エスカレーター学校).
 This means that my daughter will be automatically accepted into their elementary school, junior high school, and high school.
 I say it’s a “somewhat” escalator school because, unlike some others, there is no university associated with the school.
 Instead, the school is run by a very famous company in Japan.

-The interview for this yōchien was also held on the same day as when we had to hand in the application form.
+The interview for this yōchien was also held on the same day we handed in the application form, this time in October but for April entry.
 We could come anytime between 9:00 AM to 1:00 PM.

 After the children completed the examination, it was time for the interview.
 The families were interviewed one by one in a room by the head of the yōchien and a teacher.